arangodb/docs/3.10/programs-arangod-rocksdb.md

 If true, keeps a pool of log files around for recycling them.
 The default value is false.

-### Validation

-`--rocksdb.verify-sst`

-This flag specifies whether or not to validate the SST files present in the database directory provided on startup.
-If set to true, during startup, all the SST files in `engine-rocksdb` of the database directory will be checked for potential corruption and errors.
-The server process will stop after the check and return an exit code of `0` if the validation was successful, or a non-zero exit code if there is an error in any of the SST files.
-Default: false.

 ### Miscellaneous

 `--rocksdb.optimize-filters-for-hits`